 It’s a struggle for companies.
-Video attracts and engages more than any other marketing method, yet many companies haven’t figure out a way to produce video in the quantity they need consistently for regular engagement.
-There’s a model that’s worked for Hollywood lately that when tweaked can get a brand to a year’s worth of video content in a week.
+Video engages more than any other marketing method, yet many companies haven’t figured out a way to produce video in the quantity they need consistently for regular engagement.
+There’s a model that’s worked for Hollywood that when tweaked can get a brand to a year’s worth of video content in a week.
 First, some background.

-Recently, our company, Gamma Blast Studios shot marketing content for the recent movie release of, “Blockers” with John Cena, Leslie Mann and Ike Barinholz.
-The stars, the studio’s marketing people and the production crew worked two days shooting different types of sketches, interviews and shout-outs that yielded 80+ pieces of content.
+Recently, our company, Gamma Blast Studios shot marketing content for the recent movie release of, “Blockers” with John Cena, Leslie Mann, and Ike Barinholz.
+The stars, the studio’s marketing people, and the production crew worked two days shooting different types of sketches, interviews, and shout-outs that yielded 80+ pieces of content.
 Here’s an example of one of the pieces for “Blockers” where the cast decoded emojis for the site, Screen Junkies.
-The pieces were customized in tandem with the channel/site to which they were being deployed such as Comedy Central, Tastemade or other outlets with the supervision of the movie studio, Universal.
+The pieces were customized in tandem with the channel/site for which they were being used such as Comedy Central, Tastemade, or other outlets with the supervision of the movie studio, Universal.

 We use this process for two reasons: